Department of Emergency Medicine

 Toxicology

 The Section of Medical Toxicology is devoted to teaching, patient care, and research in the field of Medical Toxicology.
-Since the establishment in 1996 with one toxicologist, the section has grown to include six Emergency Medicine trained medical toxicologists.
+Since the establishment in 1996 with one toxicologist, the section has grown to include seven Emergency Medicine trained medical toxicologists.

 Ultrasound